 An unknown bonus of this function is related to the use of the Office Clipboard.
-Often users will use the cut, copy and paste functions repeatedly.
 Most users know that the clipboard is the location where anything you cut or copy is stored until such time as you paste it elsewhere.
 What many people are unaware of is that the Office clipboard can be used to store content.
-In fact, it can hold up to 24 different items you have either cut or copied and you can then paste these randomly into your files in any given order.
+In fact, it can hold up to 24 different items at any given time and then enable you to paste these randomly into your files in any order and at any time.

+What!?!
 Yep, that’s right!
-You are not limited to only pasting the last item that you copied or cut from your file.
+You are not limited to only pasting the last item that you cut or copied.
 You can paste any combination of the last 24 items now, in an hour, or at the end of the day.

-- Firstly lets open one of the Office applications, for ease of this post I’m going to use Microsoft Word
+- Firstly open one of the Microsoft 365 apps, for ease of this post I’m going to open Microsoft Word.

-- We will now explore some of the features of the Office Clipboard
+- Now let’s explore some of the features of the Clipboard.

-- To display the Clipboard, click the Dialog Box Launcher button found in the bottom right corner of the Clipboard group on the Home tab
+- To display the clipboard, click the Clipboard button found in the bottom right corner of the Clipboard group on the Home tab:

-- To explore a few of the options available when working with the Office Clipboard, click the Options button at the bottom of the task pane
+- To explore a few of the options available when working with the Clipboard, click the Options button at the bottom of the task pane.

 - You will see the following options: